vladyslavmakartet/shell_script/README.md

-Simple script to modify filenames.
+⭐ A simple script to modify filenames.